As amended on May 28, 2021 at District Training Assembly

 6.020.
 Whenever a Rotary Club receives any aid in kind or funds for a particular project, from a club outside Nepal, or from Rotary International/The Rotary Foundation, the Secretary of the club is encouraged to immediately acknowledge the aid to the benefactors with copies to the District Governor, District Governor Elect, District Governor Nominee, and the Chairperson of the concerned district committee.

 The District Governor shall preside at all district meetings including Intercity Meetings, District Seminars and the District Conference, and conduct them to promote the programs of Rotary.

 8.010.
 The order of precedence will be as approved by Rotary International and described in the Rotary Code of Policies.

 Except for the current, past and incoming offi cers of Rotary International, or those Rotarians who have been appointed by the R. I. President or the R. I. Board to serve Rotary International, no Rotarian even though serving as a club offi cer, or a District Committee Chairman shall use the Rotary International letterhead.
 The District Chairperson however can use District letterhead with Rotary emblem while communicating with Rotarians.

 Article 10 District Fund

 10.010.
-District Fund shall be established to be used for a purpose hereinafter mentioned and administered as per provisions contained herein.
+District Fund shall be established to be used for purpose hereinafter mentioned, and administered as per provisions contained herein.
 The District Fund shall be used for the following purposes:

 a) To meet the cost of the Vocational Training Team programme in the district to the extent as provided in the District Budget after considering the subsidy amount to be received from The Rotary Foundation.